CartoDB/training/_posts/2016-06-01-elections-workshop.md

 #### Choropleth Map:

 Before making a choropleth map, we need to **normalize** our target column.
-For that, we need to divide the population by the area.
-That produces a Population Density map
+For that, we need to divide the population by the area of each municipality.
+That produces a Population Density map.
+The CartoCSS section in this map is coming from our cartoColors app (see the link above), that allows to analize the data and assign the most suitable color ramp for our data.

+##### SQL
 ```sql
 SELECT
   m.cartodb_id,